stfc/cloud-azimuth-user-docs/docs/index.md

 A cloud project (or cloud tenancy) is an organizational unit in the cloud to which users are assigned.
 Users can be members of one or more projects.

 Cloud resources belong to a *project* and not a *user*.
-This means that all resources within a project are visible and editable by all members of the project.
+This means that all resources within a project are visible, editable and accessible by all members of the project.

 To be allocated a cloud project, or if you are unable to access an existing project when logging in with FedID or IAM as you usually would for OpenStack, please contact [cloud support](mailto:cloud-support@stfc.ac.uk) or your project coordinator.